To Replace or Not to Replace Your Air Filters

 A lot of things could be contributing to the changes in your home, but one of the common culprits for poor airflow and increased allergies are the home air filters.
 So how often should we change them, and what should we look for when we’re replacing them?

-How often should I replace my home air filters?
+How often should you replace your air filters?

 PRO TIP: You can check your air filters effectiveness once a week by quickly holding them up to a light.
 If the light doesn’t shine through the filter, it’s definitely time to replace them.

-What type of air filter should I look for?
+What type of air filter should you look for?

 CNET says looking at the Minimum Efficiency Reporting Value (MERV) rating is key.
 Every filter has a MERV number, and the higher the MERV number, the better quality the filter is, meaning it can hold contaminates better and last longer.